daniel-dihardja/ai-doc-generator/output/documentation-radiogroup.md

 ### CLI

-To install this component, run the following commands using your preferred package manager:
+To bring RadioGroup into your project, conduct the following commands using your preferred package manager:

 - **npm**